david-ore/Legacy-System-Security-Assessment/README.md

 * Through this repository, readers will gain an introduction to identifying common organizational threats, understanding their possible causes and effects, implementing appropriate mitigation and response strategies, and supporting recovery after a cybersecurity incident.

 ## Objectives:
-- Identify
+- Identify the threats
-- Analyze
+- Analyze the threats and determine kind and patterns
-- Evaluate
+- Evaluate the threat and scale severity
-- Recommend
+- Recommend possible actions and show working environment
-- Operate
-- Document
+- Document analysis and give report on engagement with the threat(s)

 ## Scenario